alexcollins/NullModel/README.md

 ```

 When enabled, a percentage of requests will randomly:

 - Return **429 rate limit** errors (with proper `retry-after` headers)
 - Return **500 server errors**
 - Experience **5x latency slowdowns**

-Each error response matches the exact format of the real provider, so your error handling code gets tested against realistic payloads.

-Configure chaos rates in `nullmodel.config.json`:
+Each error response matches the exact format of the real provider.
+Configure in `nullmodel.config.json`:

 ```json
 {